paracrawl/keops/evaluators.md

 When you are invited to KEOPS, you will get an invitation link.
 If you follow that link, you will be able to sign up.

 Fill the required fields and click on _Sign up_.
 This will create your evaluator account.
 From now on, administrators can assign you tasks.

+Instead of an invitation link, you could get an invitation token.
+This token will look like this:

+    5d4404fb9f66a

+On the Sign up screen, fill the _Access Token_ field with this token.

 ![Sign up screen](screenshots/guide/signup.png)